pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

 The resulting file is the index.html file located into the **result** subfolder.

+    ./result/index.html   just open it with your browser

 Open it with your browser and the Tree Graph will appear

 ![](./images/img1.png)

-This a clickable graph.
+The Tree View is a clickable graph.
 You can browse the whole tree

+## What's Next ?

+Generate automatically the markdown documentation for Workflow submission to Cisco